opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/json.rst

 JSON Dict
 ---------

-You can use a JSON dictionary as a data source.
+You can use a JSON dictionary as a source.
 The platform extracts a valid JSON document (array or object) into one dataset of several records.

 The platform expects a JSON object where each key contains a record.
 The platform then creates records with: